Global Existence and Long Time Behavior in the 1+1 dimensional Principal Chiral Model with Applications to Solitons: Introduction and main results

 \subsection{Belinski-Zakharov spacetimes}

 Belinski and Zakharov recalled the particular case in which the metric tensor $\widetilde g_{\mu \nu}$ depends on two variables only, which correspond to spacetimes that admit two commuting Killing vector fields, i.e. an Abelian two-parameter group of isometries, \cite{belinski2001gravitational, belinskii1978integration}.
 The metric depend on a time-like coordinate $x^0$, and one space-like coordinate $x^1$ (possibly nonnegative).
-This choice, as will stay clear below, corresponds to considering non-stationary gravitational fields.
+This choice, as will stay clear below, corresponds to considering non-stationary gravitational fields and was first consider by Kompaneets \cite{kompaneets}.
 In the particular case that one has a diagonal metric this type of spacetime are often referred to as Einsten-Rosen spacetimes and was first considered in 1937 by Einstein and Rosen \cite{Einstein1937}.

 In this work we take these variables to be the time-like and the space-like coordinates $x^0 = t$ and $x^1= x$ respectively.
 In this case the coordinates are typically expressed using Cartesian coordinates in which $x^i \in \{ t,x\}$ with $i\in \{0,1\}$, and $x^a,x^b \in\{y,z\}$, where the Latin indexes $a,b\in\{2,3\}$.
 Then the spacetime interval is a simplified block diagonal form: